-A party making a telephonic appearance shall: (a) eliminate to the greatest extent possible all ambient noise from the party's location; (b) speak directly into a telephone handset during the appearance; and (c) not utilize the "hold" button.
+A party making a remote appearance shall: (a) eliminate to the greatest extent possible all ambient noise from the party's location; (b) speak directly into a telephone handset during the appearance; and (c) not utilize the "hold" button.
 Each time a party speaks, the party shall identify by name for the record and participate in the appearance with the same degree of courtesy and courtroom etiquette as a personal appearance would require.
-(This rule is temporarily suspended in light of the California Chief Justice's Emergency Rules Related to COVID-19, Rule 3.
-Parties are directed to go to the court's website to access the current rules for remote appearances.)